Eight dead in SW China residential building fire

-Eight people were killed and three more injured in a residential building fire early Sunday in southwest China's Yunnan Province, local authorities said, Xinhua reported.
+Eight people were killed and three more injured in a residential building fire early Sunday in southwest China's Yunnan Province, local authorities said, according to Xinhua.

 The fire broke out at about 1:58 a.m. in a residential building for rural residents in Xishan District of Kunming, the capital city of Yunnan, the district publicity department said.